Zachary-Pearce/Pomegranate/.github/CODE_OF_CONDUCT.md

 sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a period of time depending on the severity of the violation.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.